 Pros: Excellent heating properties (the best available!), beautiful, durable.

-Cons: Very expensive, requires polishing to keep its shiny appearance (although oxidation will not affect cooking properties), not induction compatible.
+Cons: Very expensive, requires polishing to keep its shiny appearance (although oxidation will not affect cooking properties), most brands are not induction compatible.

 Typical Uses: Used by serious home chefs and professional chefs because of its optimal heating properties.